rohitjha941/SMP/README.md

 ```

 - Import all the sample databases ( from /backend/SampleDatabase ) into your local database [localhost:8000/backend/admin]
+- Configure your username and password for sending mail in backend/bankend/settings.py
 - Run the backend server
 ```sh
 - python manage.py runserver